 A photo shows a restaurant which allegedly offers smoking “cones” for its patrons.
 Is this image real or fake?

-Though we couldn’t find the original source of the image, we were able to track down postings of this exact photo to as far back as May, 2010, though it likely originated earlier.
+Though we couldn’t find the original source of these image,s we were able to track down postings of this exact photo as far back as May, 2010, though it likely originated earlier.
 It has most often been accompanied by stories of a “new solution” to smoking in restaurants, and also allegedly shows a “smoking zone” in Japanese restaurants.

 There are two primary issues which bring us to the conclusion that the photo is fake.
 First, the light pattern is exactly the same on each of the cones.
 This indicates that the cones were copied and pasted when digitally creating this image.
 Second, there appears to be no evidence – no other photos – to corroborate the existence of these smoking cones, or smoking “hoods” as some have called them.